muhammadsr/Office-PowerPoint-MCP-Server/notes.md

 * To preserve the variations from SVG to PNG, I am using `inkscape` which is a system tool.
 For more info https://inkscape-manuals.readthedocs.io/en/latest/index.html.
 In case, we want to avoid the system tool, we can use `cairosvg` as a fallback.
 I did have an issue preserving the font style (PPT → SVG) with that library tho.
 * I had to change the top,left in add_text_box to include "inches" because the LLM was thinking it's pixels.
 * I am using `types.ImageContent` to render the image in the request window.
 However, I am not sure how to render it in the chat.
+* I found that it is much more effective if we let the LLM `list_layouts` and decide the layout template the for the slide (`0 → Title Slide, 1 → Title and Content ...etc`) when we first create the presentation.

+# Limitations
+* `FontsLoader.load_external_fonts` is mainly for macOS.
+If we need to handle multiple OS, we will need to do further work.
-* Noticing a bit of a delay when we get_slide_image.
+* There is a delay when we `get_slide_image`.
 I will need to investigate that further.
-* I found that it is much more effective if we let the LLM `list_layouts` and decide the layout template the for the slide (`0 → Title Slide, 1 → Title and Content ...etc`) when we first create the presentation.

 # Test Coverage (Partial)